-- Increase revenues by providing value-added processing services and leveraging the Company's global distribution network.
+• Increase revenues and provide additional product differentiation by providing value-added processing services and leveraging the Company's global distribution network.
 The Company believes that its network of service and sales centers throughout North America, Europe and Asia distinguishes it from its competitors, many of whom operate only mills.
 The Company's service and sales centers enable it to develop close customer relationships through direct interaction with customers and to respond to customer orders quickly, while also providing value-added cutting services such as laser, plasma and water-jet cutting.
-These services allow the Company's customers to minimize their processing costs and outsource non-core activities. - Continue to expand the maintenance, repair and overhaul business.
-The Company believes that its maintenance, repair and overhaul, or MRO, business represents both an expanding and recurring revenue stream.
+These services allow the Company's customers to minimize their processing costs and outsource non-core activities.

+- Continue to participate in the maintenance, repair and overhaul business.
+The Company believes that its maintenance, repair and overhaul, or MRO, business represents a recurring revenue stream that can be expanded post-pandemic.
 Products used in the Company's end markets require periodic replacement due to the extreme environments in which they are used, which drives demand for recurring MRO work.
 The Company intends to continue to leverage the capabilities of its service and sales centers to respond quickly to its customers' time-sensitive MRO needs to develop new and retain existing business opportunities. - Increase profitability through strategic acquisitions and alliances.
 The Company will continue to examine opportunities that enable it to enhance shareholder value.
-These opportunities may include product line additions, market expansion opportunities or other synergies.
-The Company will also continue to evaluate strategic relationships with third parties in the industry in order to enhance its competitive position and relationships with customers.
+These opportunities may include product line additions, market expansion opportunities or other cost synergies.
+The Company will also continue to evaluate strategic relationships in the industry in order to enhance its competitive position and relationships with customers.